justicecodes/fraudanalysis/README.md

 * feature importance/random forest to see which features are more predictive
 * logistic regression model

+✓ Description of data preprocessing
+ ✓ Description of feature engineering and the feature selection, including their decision- making process ✓ Description of how data was split into training and testing sets ✓ Explanation of model choice, including limitations and benefits ✓ Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables) ✓ Description of how they have trained the model thus far, and any additional training that will take place ✓ Description of current accuracy score

 ## Database Mockup:
 * create folder of csvs
 * columns/ features being used in each dataset*